knowledgejunkie/Project-X/ReadMe.txt

        Notes:
-       [i]   now, we made a package for the sources, the file sources.lst points to every required sourcefile and its location [ii]  the following libraries are required on this place from the V 0.82.0:
+       [i]   now, we made a package for the sources, the file sources.lst points to every required sourcefile and its location [ii]  the following libraries are required on this place from the V 0.82.0, related to the executed .jar:
-             - lib/commons-net-1.2.2.jar  (compiled with JDK 1.2.2) *)
+             - lib/commons-net-1.3.0.jar  (compiled with JDK 1.2.2) *)
              - lib/jakarta-oro-2.0.8.jar  (compiled with JDK 1.2.2) *)
        [iii] the following libraries are optional from the V 0.82.0 :
              - lib/idct*.dll  (win32 optimized lib's for a faster preview)